zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all available payment methods.
+Retrieve all enabled payment methods.
 The results are not paginated.

 * For test mode, payment methods are returned that are enabled in the Dashboard (or the activation is pending).
 * For live mode, payment methods are returned that have been activated on your account and have been enabled in the